 How To Prevent SM&CR Training Damaging Staff Motivation

-Many firms will also see a big step change in personal accountability, which causes a potential headache - especially when dealing with those who've never had accountability before.
+For many firms SMCR created a step change in personal accountability, causing a potential headache - especially when dealing with those who've never had accountability befoire.

 Imagine if you work for an insurance company, a broker or an asset manager, as an administrator.
 One day, you’re asked to attend a training session in which you’re told that you could be liable to face action from the FCA for any misdeeds.
 How would you react?